DataDog/hiring-engineers/answers.md

 ```
 As you can see we want to plot this as a timeseries.
 And we want to plot the average of my_metric over `"*"` which in our case is the one host registered.

 2) The anomaly detection of any database metric.
-I chose anonamly detection of the average number of open threads or connections to the database.
+I chose anomaly detection of the average number of open threads or connections to the database.
 ```json
   {
       "definition": {